oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/setup/setup.md

 ## Introduction

-In this lab you will create a stack that will run a terraform script to generate an Autonomous Database, create a Graph User, and upload the dataset that will be used.
+In this lab you will create a stack that will run a terraform script to generate an Autonomous Database, create a graph user, and upload the dataset that will be used.

 Estimated Time: 5 minutes.